Lakhankumawat/LearnCPP/L-LinkedList/README.md

 3) Traversal from the first node to the last node is quick.

 ## Applications Of Circular Linked List

-1 ) It is used in multiplayer games to give a chance to each player to play the game.
+ 1) It is used in multiplayer games to give a chance to each player to play the game.
-2 ) Multiple running applications can be placed in a circular linked list on an operating system.
+ 2) Multiple running applications can be placed in a circular linked list on an operating system.
 The os keeps on iterating over these applications.
-Share on: